 Most commercials during children's TV programs are food advertisements, and children who are age between 8-12 see 7,600 food commercials (50 hours) every year (Chernin).
 However, many studies show that food advertising influences children and their environment.
 Food advertisements affect families as well as kids.
 Children who are attracted by advertisements change their family's behavior.
-According to Juliet Schor, "From a very young age children influence their parents' consumer behavior" (Stitt and Kunkel).
+According to Juliet Schor, "From a very young age children influence their parents' consumer behavior" (Stitt).
 Parents are usually busy, so they can not spend much time with their children.
 As a result, parents attempt to accept children's request to see their happy faces.
 Eric Schlosser, in Fast Food Nation, explains that "the underlying psychology behind many visits to McDonald's: 'parents took their children to McDonald's because they want kids to love them... it makes them feel like a good parent" (50).
 However, this phenomena shows that both the parents and the children are, ironically, controlled by food company's advertisements.
 Thus, not only parents but also society, including the food and advertising industries, should restrict children's TV viewing and change their advertising to protect children.

 Now, why are children so easily influenced by food advertisings?
 First, there is a literacy problem.
-Many studies show this reason; for instance, the Canadian website Media Smarts mentions that "young children have difficulty distinguishing between advertising and reality ... ads can distort their view of the world ("Special Issues").
+Many studies show the reason; for instance, the website Media Awareness Network mentions that "young children have difficulty distinguishing between advertising and reality in ads, and ads can distort view of the world ("Special Issues for Young Children").
 Consequently, children and adolescents are likely to misunderstand advertisements.
 That means that children read advertisements and logos literally.
 When children see "fat free", they understand it by their own reasonable explanation, so it is possible that they literally believe that the food does not have any calories.
 In addition, research shows that children who are 2 to 5 years old can not distinguish between TV programs and commercials.
-Besides, the Media Smarts site states that "do not begin to understand that advertisements are not always true until they're eight" ("Special Issues").
+Besides, the Media Awareness Network site states that "do not begin to understand that advertisements are not always true until they're eight" ("Special Issues for Young Children").

-The next three Body

-¶ demonstrate the

-specific EFFECTS of

-the problem.
-Each

-one has a very clear

-Topic sentence.
-The

-writer gives specific

-numbers to support

-her ideas.
+The next three Body ¶ demonstrate the specific EFFECTS of the problem.
+Each one has a very clear Topic sentence.
+The writer gives specific numbers to support her ideas.